How can I help you?

 Step 3: Configure the PDF Viewer component

-Set the serviceUrl to your web service endpoint (replace the localhost URL with your server URL).
+Set the serviceUrl to the web service endpoint (replace the localhost URL with the server URL).
 Set documentPath to the PDF file name to load from AWS S3.
-Ensure the document name matches an object in your bucket.
+Ensure the document name matches an object in the bucket.

 <template>